 War Memorial Park

 This park, located on Cantrell and Cedar Hill Road, has become one of Little Rock's most used metropolitan parks.
 You can find a playground, a baseball field, tennis courts and biking and hiking trails here.
-It's a great place to bring the kids.
+It's a great place for families to bring the kids.

 Murray Park, on Rebsamen Park Road, is right along the Arkansas River.
-It's a great place to go walking with your pets.
-It is also great for kids.
-It has eight pavilions, three soccer fields, two playgrounds and a boat dock.
-It's also a nice place to go fishing.
-Murray Park also has a dog park.Continue to 5 of 11 below.
+It's a great place to go walking with your pets and has a dog park.
+It's also great for kids.
+It has eight pavilions, three soccer fields, two playgrounds, and a boat dock.
+It's a nice place to go fishing.

-Located in North Little Rock on the north side of I-40, Burns Park is probably the most popular park in Central Arkansas and it is one of the largest municipal parks in America.
-You'll find playgrounds, two golf courses (disc and miniature), a water slide, an amusement park, a softball field, tennis and racquetball courts and even a camping area here.
+Located in North Little Rock on the north side of I-40, Burns Park is probably the most popular park in Central Arkansas, and it is one of the largest municipal parks in America.
+You'll find playgrounds, two golf courses (disc and miniature), a water slide, an amusement park, a softball field, tennis and racquetball courts, and even a camping area here.

-This state park is located in Roland (about a 30 minute to hour drive from Little Rock).
-It's a great place with camping, hiking and picnicking areas.
+This state park is located in Roland (about a 30 minute to an hour drive from Little Rock).
+It's a great place for camping, hiking, and picnicking areas.
 It's also good for bird and wildlife watching.
 There are two main trails up the mountain, with one, the west summit, being a bit easier.
 The east summit can be a challenge.
 If you don't want to hike up a mountain, picnic facilities and nature trails can be found in the natural setting around the visitors center and west summit trailhead.

 Two Rivers Park offers approximately 450 acres of mostly wooded wetlands area and 550 acres of open fields.
 It is connected to the River Trail and is the most natural portion of the River Trail.
-You will find lots of deer, birds and other wildlife, making it perfect for birdwatchers, photographers and nature enthusiasts.
+You will find lots of deer, birds and other wildlife, making it perfect for birdwatchers, photographers, and nature enthusiasts.

 Located on I-630 & Rodney Parham, this park has a softball field, playgrounds, bike trails, jogging trails, basketball, tennis, picnic tables, and pavilions.
 It is a favorite with skateboarders in Little Rock.

-This is an unlikely item to make a best of list, but Boyle Park is actually improving.
+This is an unlikely item to make a best-of list, but Boyle Park is actually improving.
 Once considered a "bad area," the park has now been improved with bike and walking trails and some playground equipment in some areas.
-Almost everyday in the summer you see families fishing and playing there.
-I think it's a beautiful park, despite it's past reputation.
+Almost every day in the summer you will see families fishing and playing there.
+It's a beautiful park, despite its past reputation.